 So many ways!
-Beans, nuts, tofu, tempeh, and quinoa are all fantastic sources of protein.
-And don’t forget, nearly all veggies and grains contain some amount of protein too.
-If you’re eating whole foods, pounding those protein shakes is really not that necessary.
+Beans, nuts, tofu, tempeh, seitan, and quinoa are all fantastic sources of protein.
+And don’t forget that nearly all veggies and grains contain some protein.

 We’ll start with the good stuff: Many people who go vegan experience higher energy levels, improved blood pressure, lower cholesterol, clearer skin, and better sleep.

 Where to start?!
 Veggies galore!
 Fruit for days!
 Any grain you like!
+Holy guacamole.
+All the seeds.
 Your pick of beans, nuts, and seeds!
 Check out the much more comprehensive list above.

-While vegetarians still consume dairy and eggs, vegans remove any and all animal byproducts.
-They also tend to avoid foods that involve animals in their processing mechanisms.
+While vegetarians still consume dairy and eggs, vegans avoid any and all animal byproducts.
+They also tend to avoid foods that involve animals in their processing methods, like beer.

 Many vegans also avoid items that are made from animal products, like fur coats and leather shoes.
 Vegans may also choose beauty products and cosmetics stamped with “cruelty-free” and “vegan.”

 So, are you feeling ready to transition to being a vegan to help yourself, other beings, and the planet?
 Rad.
 Ease into it gradually, patiently, and sensibly.
 We hope our tips make the switch as smooth as possible.